michelefenu/json2interface/README.md

 ### Known "bugs"
 - A trailing comma will make your JSON invalid
-- Different unrelated properties with the same name will be mapped to the same interface name

 ### Contributing
 Issues and pull requests are always welcome